cvc5/ethos/user_manual.md

 In other words, all patterns must only involve parameters that are locally bound as the first argument of the match term.
 Also, similar to programs, the free parameters of `ri` that occur in the parameter list must be a subset of `si`, or else an error is thrown.

+> Like programs, match terms are not statically type checked.

 ### Examples of legal and illegal match terms

 ```